Byriuchyi Island

 It belongs to Kherson Oblast of Ukraine.
 It has no direct land connection with the main territory of the Oblast — they are separated by the Utljuk Lyman.

 Its length is about 11 nautical miles, the width is about 3 nautical miles, and its area is 27.92 square miles.
 On the northwestern and western shores of the Spit, there are several shallow bays and estuaries.
 Small vessels most often enter the bays of the southwestern edge of the Spit (Rybatska and Mayachna bays).
 Along the western and northwestern shore of the Spit, there is a large shoal, which is less than 5 meters deep.

 Nature

 The spit is of alluvial type, formed of sand and coquina (sandy coastal plain with occurring shell bars).
 Along the coast, there are numerous lakes.
 Several small saline lakes and a large lake, Lake Olen, extend along the northern shore.

 There are meadow, coastal water and sand-steppe landscapes.
 The flora includes about 700 species of plants.
-In the 1970s-80s, on the area of 232 hectares, there were planted shelter forests, consisting of elaeagnus angustifolia, ulmus laevis, robinia pseudoacacia, fraxinus excelsior.
-It is a habitat for about a thousand of acclimatized red deer, 2500 fallow deer, 90 onagers and several dozens of domestic horses and moufflons; acclimatized birds are pheasants.
+In the 1970s–1980s, on the area of 232 hectares, there were planted shelter forests, consisting of Elaeagnus angustifolia, Ulmus laevis, Robinia pseudoacacia and Fraxinus excelsior.
+It is a habitat for about a thousand acclimatized red deer, 2500 fallow deer, 90 onagers and several dozen domestic horses and moufflons; acclimatized birds are pheasants.